Bryce Underwood: Freshman (2025)

 In December 2024, Underwood was admitted to the University of Michigan as an early enrollee.
-He first began practicing with the 2024 Michigan Wolverines in preparation for the ReliaQuest Bowl (but was ineligible to play in the game).
+He first began practicing with the 2024 Michigan Wolverines in preparation for the ReliaQuest Bowl, but was ineligible to play in the game.
 In his freshman season, Underwood competed with sophomore Jadyn Davis and senior incoming transfer Mikey Keene for the starting quarterback position in 2025.

-In May 2025, Underwood was chosen as one of numerous athletes to be included on the cover of EA Sports College Football 26.
+In May 2025, Underwood was chosen as one of numerous athletes to be included on the deluxe edition cover of EA Sports College Football 26.
 He was the first true freshman to ever be selected for the cover.
 In August, Underwood was named the starting quarterback the week before the 2025 season opening game against New Mexico, becoming only the fourth true freshman to start for the Michigan football program and the first since Tate Forcier in 2009.

 In his first collegiate start against New Mexico, Underwood led the Wolverines to a win and completed 21-of-31 passes for 251 yards, a touchdown and had no turnovers.
 His first touchdown pass came on a 15-yard throw to Marlin Klein to end the second quarter.
 His 251 yards set a Michigan program record for a freshman quarterback in their debut.
 In game two, Underwood lost his first road start to Oklahoma, completing 9-of-24 passes for 142 yards.
 In game three against Central Michigan, he threw for 235 yards with a touchdown and an interception, adding nine carries for 114 yards and the first two rushing touchdowns of his career.
 Underwood earned Big Ten Freshman of the Week honors following the game.

 In game four against Nebraska, Underwood threw for 105 yards and rushed for 61 yards and a touchdown.
 In game five against Wisconsin, he threw for a career-high 270 yards and a touchdown.
 In game six against USC, Underwood passed for 204 yards, two touchdowns and an interception.
 In game seven against Washington, he threw for 230 yards and two touchdowns.
 In game eight against Michigan State, Underwood led Michigan to a fourth consecutive win in the instate rivalry, passing for 86 yards and rushing for 26 yards and a touchdown.
 In game nine against Purdue, he led the Wolverines to a seventh win on the season.
-He finished the game with 145 yards passing and 44 yards rushing, but had an interception and a fumble in the red zone.
+He finished the game with 145 yards passing and 44 yards rushing but had an interception and a fumble in the red zone.
+Underwood finished the 2025 season with 2,428 passing yards, 11 touchdowns, and nine interceptions, while also rushing for 392 yards and six touchdowns.